Skip to content

 Perspective

 Artists use perspective to make a two-dimensional image (drawn on paper or a screen) appear as though it has three dimensions.
 For example, perspective rules state that objects get smaller as they are further away from you.
-So if you’re drawing a speaker's perspective on a stage while speaking to an auditorium, the front row of chairs will be the biggest, decreasing in size as you progress to the back rows.
+So, for example, if you’re drawing a speaker's perspective on a stage while speaking to an auditorium, the front row of chairs will be the biggest, decreasing in size as you progress to the back rows.

 When using fundamentals of perspective, you may use one of the following in your compositions: